-The soybeans were planted June 27-28 and they are currently about 28 - 30 inches tall.
-3 inches of rain fell this week on this field and soil conditions are now distinctly in the wet category.
-This field still has a bit of a grass problem; it does not seem to be affecting the plants too much in the flowering at this time.
+The soybeans were planted June 27-28 and they are currently about 28 - 30 inches tall, pretty much as tall as they will get.
+Rain has been constant this week on this field and soil conditions are now distinctly in the wet category.
+This field still has a bit of a grass problem; it does not seem to be affecting the plants too much.
 Plants are looking good: they continue to improve in color.
 Typical plant height for this variety is around 30-34"; these plants currently are 28-30".
-I expected them to be full height by the time they finish blossoming.
-I am not sure how much taller they will grow.
 This variety (Huasteca 400) is more resistant to disease and high moisture, but can also take drier conditions than other varieties.
-The picture on the right below shows some really nice nitrogen fixing nodules, which indicate a very healthy root system (which should also help the next crop!).
-The rain that we have been having this last week is a bit of a concern for flowering.
-However, so far I have not seen any flowers or pods fall off due to rain or fungus.
+We continue to see really nice nitrogen fixing nodules, which indicate a very healthy root system (which should also help the next crop!).
+The rain that we have been having these last few weeks was a bit of a concern for flowering.
+However, as can be seen in the pictures below, pods have formed very nicely.
+So far I have not seen any flowers or pods fall off due to rain or fungus.
+Fungus risk due to the constant rain is an increasing concern.

-A preliminary survey of the D&H Soybean field was carried out yesterday, however it is too early to draw any reliable conclusions as the pods are forming; they will fill out in the course of the next fortnight.
+Another survey of the D&H Soybean field was carried out yesterday, and the pods are starting to fill nicely.
+Another week and we hope to be able to give a better idea on how many pods are filling.
 Therefore we cannot accurately assess the true pod count, which is a critical data point.
-What we can say is that plant count is low (~52k/acre) but with a high pod count (~83).
+What we can say is that plant count remains low (~52k/acre) but with a high pod count (~80).
 The critical factor to assess yield will be what percentage of the pods which have formed will fill out.
-As we won't have a good feel for this for another fortnight, we will defer any yield estimates until then
+There was no significant drop in pod count from last week, and most pods appear to be filling out nicely.
+However, as we won't have a good feel for this for another week, we will defer any yield estimates until then

-D&H Soybean Field (Aug 31, 2013)
+D&H Soybean Field (September 16, 2013)

-D&H Soybean Field (Sept 9, 2013)
+D&H Soybean Field (Sept 16, 2013)